Panic when booting on IBM SystemX

 Once I built and booted into a new BE (nightly-2012-01-04-uefi) with the above patch applied, e.g. https://www.illumos.org/issues/1439#note-3 , I could then remove the above setting from my /etc/system file and the system still worked just fine.

 root@systemx:~# beadm list BE Active Mountpoint Space Policy Created nightly-2012-01-04-uefi NR / 9.00G static 2012-01-04 17:03 openindiana - - 58.8M static 2012-01-03 19:06

 Thus for what its worth patch works fine on another system (albeit another IBM System X).

-#7 Updated by Jon Strabala about 3 years ago
+#7 Updated by Jon Strabala over 3 years ago

 I can apply patch https://www.illumos.org/issues/1439#note-3 to both an IBM SystemX (above) and a non-IBM system (e.g. Supermicro X9SCA-F nightly BE nightly-2012-01-17-uefi) in both cases the resulting BE seems to work just fine.